Yishaiaz/VivaBarca/Readme.md

 ### 3:

-start (deploy in local machine) the REST API SERVER.
+start (deploy in local machine) the REST API SERVER. (form the 'sever' dir run the shell command 'node app.js' )

 ### 4: